msmink01/multi-cow-lameness-detection/README.md

 ## The Data

 To answer our research questions, it was clear that we would need the help of experienced professionals, not only to get access to complex, multi-cow scene videos, but also to help verify lameness labels.
-Associate Professor and veterinarian at UW-Madison's School of Veterinary Medicine, Dr. Dörte Döpfer recorded more than six hours of footage and graciously allowed us access to it with the agreement that this data was highly private and any resulting labeling or work would be under her supervision, but we would be credited.
+Professor and veterinarian at UW-Madison's School of Veterinary Medicine, Dr. Dörte Döpfer recorded more than six hours of footage and graciously allowed us access to it with the agreement that this data was highly private and any resulting labeling or work would be under her supervision, but we would be credited for the work.
 The six hours of footage were recorded with informed consent using GoPro cameras at a private midwestern dairy with more than 9 thousand cows of varying ages, breeds, and colorings.

 The data was annotated by us in three different ways to be used in three different methods.
-Labels related to lameness were verified by Dr. Döpfer.
+Labels related to lameness were assigned and confirmed by Dr. Döpfer.

 ## Experiments

 ## 1. End-to-End Video Action Recognition

 To the best of our knowledge, no one in existing literature has tried end-to-end VAR on cattle lameness recognition, but there are parallels between the two tasks.
-Thus, we decided to explore this.
+Thus, we decided to explore this approach.

 ### Data Annotation